 - You should shock your pool once a week, depending on how much use it gets.

 - Shocking your pool helps reduce the buildup of chloramines and undesirable bacteria that have saturated the water.

 - Avoid shocking your pool too often since it might wear down pool equipment.

 - The best time to shock your pool is during dusk and evening hours.

 How Often Should You Shock Your Pool?

-Generally, I recommend shocking the pool once a week, depending on how much you use your swimming pool.
+Generally, I recommend shocking the pool about once a week, depending on how much you use your swimming pool.

 However, the signs that your pool needs to be shocked won’t always be so obvious, so you’ll also want to ensure that you test the pH and chlorine levels every few days to ensure you shock the pool often enough.
 Another telltale sign that your pool needs to be shocked is if it is emitting a strong chlorine smell.
 This chlorine smell indicates that the chlorine molecules have fused with oils and other deposits in the water to form combined chlorine.